swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

-that the optimization occurs, and having the annotation imply changed behavior at call sites or inside the function definition, such as disabling implicit copies of the parameter inside the function, or implicitly taking an argument to a `take` parameter and ending its lifetime inside the caller after the call site.
+that the optimization occurs, and having the annotation imply changed behavior at call sites or inside the function definition, such as disabling implicit copies of the parameter inside the function, or implicitly taking an argument to a `consume` parameter and ending its lifetime inside the caller after the call site.
 We believe that it is better to keep the behavior of the call in expressions independent of the declaration (to the degree possible with implicitly copyable values), and that explicit operators on the call site